-is the truncated sum obtained from \eqref{99-2d} and as a finite sum of well defined terms is convergent.
+is the truncated sum obtained from \eqref{99-2d}.
+Being a finite sum of well-defined terms, it is convergent.
 Moreover it follows from the results of the previous sections that it possesses a meromorphic continuation in $E$ to the second Riemann sheet.